glowmonster-goated/FaceFace-Bot/README.md

 - **match**: Choose from open scrims (autocomplete shows `#id vs team at time`).
 - Behavior: removes the open scrim from storage and replies to the original scrim message (when possible) that it was cancelled.

+### `/check-scrims`

+- Shows every scrim (open and closed) with scores and win/loss outcomes.
+- Provides buttons to remove a single scrim (via dropdown) or clear the entire scrim list.

 ## Data